Abhijeet11187/Flutter-runing-flutter-app-in-release-mode/README.md

- 			-  In the same file in thbuildTypes  block  change signingConfigs to  signingConfigs.release or simply paste the code :
+ 			In the same file in the buildTypes  block  change signingConfigs to  <br>signingConfigs.release or simply paste the code :